reframejs/reframe/docs/usage-manual.template.md

 ~~~

 If you haven't closed the server from the previous section then
-Reframe automatically re-compiled the JavaScript and added a `✔ Re-build` notification to your shell
+Reframe has automatically re-compiled the frontend and added a `✔ Re-build` notification to your shell

 ~~~shell
 $ reframe